GarfieldZHU/CKAD-exam/README.md

    It's important to switch context for each question.

+6. Also remember the **namespace**.

+   Always run `k -n <namespace> <command>` when you practice.

-6. Each question has a "task weight", and it actually has sub-tasks.
+7. Each question has a "task weight", and it actually has sub-tasks.
 Don't forget the easy sub-tasks.
 They are your values!

    (e.g. copy your yaml file after you create resources)

-7. Always use `k` instead of `kubectl`.
+8. Always use `k` instead of `kubectl`.
 It saves a lot of time.
 A 7-character word could be hit typo a lot of times. 🫢
    - For creating a pod, use `k run`.
    - For creating a simple resource like configmap, secret, use `k create configmap question-10 --from-literal=foo=bar`
    - For creating complicated resources, create YAML file first, then `k apply -f xxx.yaml` or `k create -f xxx.yaml`